mikejaffe/mikes-weather-service/README.md

    docker rm weatherapp
    ```

-**Note:** The production Docker image:
-- Runs on port 80 internally (mapped to 3000 on host)
-- Uses Thruster as the HTTP server
-- Requires `RAILS_MASTER_KEY` for encrypted credentials
-- Auto-migrates the database on startup

 ### Using the App

-1. Enter any address in the search box (e.g., "1600 Amphitheatre Parkway, Mountain View, CA")
+1. Enter any address in the search box (e.g., "New York, NY")
 2. Click "Get Weather"
-3. View current temperature, daily high/low, and 7-day forecast
-4. Subsequent requests for the same zip code are cached for 30 minutes

 ## Running Tests